 This section should provide a description and concept plan for the proposed stormwater drainage system and the proposed treatment and disposal arrangements including proposed discharge points.
-A stormwater management plan should be prepared for the site that addresses stormwater quantity and quality and incorporates the principles of water sensitive urban design.
+A stormwater management plan should be prepared for the site that addresses stormwater quantity and quality and incorporates the principles of water sensitive urban design together with State Planning Policy 4/10 Healthy Waters.